rustfoundation/foundation.rust-lang.org/news/three-months-at-the-rust-foundation.md

 In May 2022, I received an exciting email from the Rust Foundation:

 > […] you have been provisionally selected to be one of our first Rust Foundation Fellows

+As a contributor to the Rust project for many years, receiving this grant money allowed me to focus more of my time on the open source volunteer work I enjoy.

 Fast-forward one year, and that fellowship grant has transformed into a full-time role at the Rust Foundation.
 My primary focus now revolves around the maintenance and feature development for [crates.io](https://crates.io), the official Rust package registry.